-You can see a personal settings form implementation example in the 1C:Subsustems Library demo.
+You can see personal settings form the implementation example in the 1C:Subsustems Library demo.

 2.3.
-The user settings form, other forms that contain the settings, and individual form items that contains the settings must be only available to the users with the Saving user data right.
+The user settings form, other forms that contain the settings, and individual form items that contain the settings must be only available to the users with the Saving user data right.